ds2-lab/ALPS/README.md

 ## Getting Started Instructions

-<font color=blue>For the artifact review, we recommend that reviewers utilize our dedicated deployment environment, iad-1, which features a bare-metal machine equipped with 56 CPUs and 128 MB of memory.
-To use this environment and save effort on setup, please contact [Yuqi](jwx3px@virginia).
-I will assist with setting up the virtual machine and scheduling your access.</font>
+<font color=blue>For the artifact review, we recommend that reviewers to test in our dedicated deployment environment, iad-1, which features a bare-metal machine equipped with 56 CPUs and 256 MB of memory.</font>

 [![DOI](https://zenodo.org/badge/798944569.svg)](https://zenodo.org/doi/10.5281/zenodo.11181953)